ARTIST GUIDE 2020

 April 4, 2020 10am- 6pm ALL VEHICLES MUST BE OUT OF THE FESTIVAL AREA BY 9am.

 April 5, 2020 11am- 5pm ALL VEHICLES MUST BE OUT OF THE FESTIVAL AREA BY 10am.

 RIDGELAND WEATHER IN EARLY-APRIL

 The average high temperature in mid-April is 77˚ F., and the average low temperature is 56° F. Ridgeland’s climate is unpredictable and often erratic with very quick changes that include sudden thunderstorms and micro-bursts of high winds.
-Be sure to weight your canopy with a sufficient amount of weights for possible high winds.
+Be sure to weight your canopy with a sufficient amount of weight for possible high winds.
 You will need a minimum of 50 pounds of weight for each leg on your tent.
 In some circumstances, 50 pounds per leg may not be enough.
 It is your responsibility to make sure you have enough weight on your tent to prevent injuries or damage.

 Santé South (santesouth.com)